There is no reason that a dish that is good for you can’t also be absolutely delicious. This salad proves that without a doubt.

 - 1 tbsp extra-virgin olive oil

-- 1 15 oz can white cannelloni beans drained and rinsed
+- 1 15 oz can cannelloni beans drained and rinsed

-- 1 - 2 heads butter lettuce cleaned and leaves pulled from stem
+- 1 head butter lettuce or green leaf lettuce, cleaned and leaves pulled from the stem

 FOR THE VINAIGRETTE